ToroCraft/Minecoprocessors/README.md

 ```Assembly
 jnz start
 ```
-The `jnz` instruction will jump to the specificed label if the last command did not result in a zero.
+The `jnz` instruction will jump to the specified label if the last command did not result in a zero.
 For this program we are checking if back ports is one or not.
 If the back port is on, the `cmp` instruction would have yielded a zero and this jump would not take place, otherwise the program would jump back the the `start` label and start run the previous commands again.
 These last three lines form a loop so that the program will only progress further once the back port (`pb`) of the processor is powered.

-There are currenlty two other useful jump commands: `jmp` (always jump) and `jz` (only jump if the previous instruction resulted in a zero).
+There are currently two other useful jump commands: `jmp` (always jump) and `jz` (only jump if the previous instruction resulted in a zero).

 ```Assembly
 mov pf, 1